linux-system-roles/rhc/README.md

 The list of environments to which register to when connecting the system.

 *NB*:

-- this only works when the system is being connected from an unconnected state -- it cannot change the environments of already connected systems
+* this only works when the system is being connected from an unconnected state -- it cannot change the environments of already connected systems
-- this requires the environments to be enabled on the registration server;
+* this requires the environments to be enabled on the registration server;
   in Red Hat Satellite or Katello, this feature is called "Content Views"

-## Dependencies

-None.

 ## Example Playbooks